 That all changed this morning when I decided to educate myself on the astrological phenomenon once and for all.
 Here’s what I learned.

-Mercury is in retrograde once again (and will be until June 3).
+Mercury is in retrograde once again (and will be from September 9 until October 2).
 If the memes didn’t tip you off, the faint whisper of chaos on the air probably did.
 Things have a tendency to go wrong when Mercury is in retrograde and that’s never good news.
 However, this is a time to slow down, to listen and to tap into some self-care.